Best External Frame Backpacks

 External frames are the perfect pack if you need to carry a lot of gear.
 When it comes to carrying capacity, some external frames blow internal frames out of the water and can carry up to an impressive 200 pounds.
 Additionally, if you need to carry items that are a little bit more cumbersome, or that don’t fit inside the pack, you can affix the item to the exterior bars on the frame.
 An internal frame backpack does not offer this advantage.
 Another advantage of external frames is the fact that the backpack will not be directly touching your back.
 This is much more comfortable in warmer climates.

 Internal frame backpacks are exactly what they sound like: they have a frame that is built into the interior of the fabric of the backpack.
 There is no way to detach the backpack from the frame, and you cannot affix anything to the bars.
-The benefits of an internal frame pack is that they are typically a little more compact and distribute weight evenly with a narrower design.
+The benefits of an internal frame pack are that they are typically a little more compact and distribute weight evenly with a narrower design.
 External frame backpacks have a frame that is on the outside, and the backpack hooks to the frame itself.
 One downside to external frames is that they are a bit more cumbersome and make it more difficult to navigate through small spaces or rocky terrain.

 Upon returning home from your long journey, you may notice that you have brought much of the earth home with you on the outside of your bag.
 To give it a good clean for the preparation of your next journey is easy.
 Detach the pack from the frame, and take a shop vac to rid the interior of any crumbs and loose debris.
 The outside can be easily wiped down with a wet cloth or a sponge.
 Although ripstop nylon is OK to be thrown into the washing machine, due to the fact that it has zippers, it might not be a great idea to throw it into the washing machine.